 Who is the government kidding?

 On 21 September 2015, the then housing minister Brandon Lewis, stated on behalf of the government on BBC that it intends to build “a million new homes by 2020”. ie by the end of this parliament.
 A million new homes in a shade less than 5 years, around 200,000 a year.
 Big statement, big promise.
 Everyone will remember George Osborne’s “we are the builders” being seen wherever he could, wearing a hard hat and a hi-vis jacket.
-So how is this going?Building a million new homes by 2020Well, recently released figures from the Department of Local Government and Communities (DCLG) show that just 139,030 new homes were built in the year to 30 June 2016.
+So how is this going?Well, recently released figures from the Department of Local Government and Communities (DCLG) show that just 139,030 new homes were built in the year to 30 June 2016.
 Whilst up 6% on the previous 12 months (131,500) and 29% higher than the low recorded to March 2013 (107,820), this latest total is still 18% below the peak in the quarter to March 2007 (168,640).

 Since the pledge to build one million new homes by 2020 was made, in the 9 months to 30 June 2016 just 104,140 new homes have been completed.
 So to be on course, another 95,860 new homes will need to be finished by the end of September 2016!
 Clearly it isn’t going to happen.